Lyxian0906/Lyra-ai/Readme.md

 2. Import it in `app.py` and add it to the `LYRA_TOOLS` list.

 That's the whole process — no manual schema writing needed.

+## Learn how this works

+The `docs/` folder has a set of guides for understanding this project (and building your own version) in depth:

+1. [docs/01-architecture.md](./docs/01-architecture.md) — how all the pieces fit together
+2. [docs/02-backend-explained.md](./docs/02-backend-explained.md) — `app.py`, `persona.py`, `tools.py` walked through
+3. [docs/03-frontend-explained.md](./docs/03-frontend-explained.md) — `index.html`, `script.js`, `styles.css` walked through
+4. [docs/04-build-your-own.md](./docs/04-build-your-own.md) — a from-scratch build order, step by step
+5. [docs/05-next-steps.md](./docs/05-next-steps.md) — a roadmap of what to add next, easy to hard

 ## Notes